-2. TENTATIVE SCHEDULE
+2. UPDATED TENTATIVE SCHEDULE

 A tentative schedule for the selection process is below.
 This schedule is subject to change.
+If there is a schedule change, it will be posted as an addendum on Public Purchase.

-Developers must be available for the following meetings, interviews, and deadlines.
+Developers must be available for the following meetings and deadlines: